Mickey's Good Deed: Plot

 Mickey and Pluto later come across the home of a poor cat family.
 A mother sits at the table crying and Mickey and Pluto see from a picture that the father is in jail and she has no money for food or toys.
-Emotionally moved by the scene, Mickey returns to the rich home and reluctantly sells Pluto.
+Emotionally moved by the scene, Mickey returns to the rich home and reluctantly sells Pluto on the condition that he gets treated well.
+However, Adelbert has no intention in treating Pluto well as he starts abusing the dog to amuse himself.

 With the money, Mickey buys toys and food for the cat family and their mother, who is now snoring as he makes it back to their house and he delivers the goods dressed as Santa Claus.
 He barely manages to keep it quiet until he has snuck out of the house, just in time to see the children wake up to find all the toys he left.
-Mickey leaves satisfied that he helped the cat family have a happy Christmas.
+Mickey leaves satisfied that he helped the cat family in having a happy Christmas, though he feels depressed of selling away Pluto.

-Meanwhile, back at the rich home, Adelbert is tormenting Pluto and tying objects, including a roasted chicken, onto Pluto's tail while tossing objects at his father.
-The frustrated father finally has the butler throw the dog out when Adelbert treats the Christmas tree like a slingshot, with the star poking him from behind, before spanking Adelbert.
-Pluto then follows Mickey's tracks to where he finds the lonely mouse sitting in front of a fire along with a snow sculpture of Pluto.
-Pluto burrows through the snow and pops his head out the top of the sculpture surprising Mickey.
+Meanwhile, Adelbert starts making a mess in the house by throwing objects at a helpless Pluto; even doing the same to his father and butler, all just to continue amusing himself.
+The final straw was when Adelbert uses the Christmas tree as a slingshot to send Pluto flying in the air, causing the father to be struck in the butt by the star.
+Finally fed up with Adelbert's abusive and spoiled behavior, the father gets the butler to throw Pluto out and let him go before proceeding to punish Adelbert by spanking him.
+Freed from Adelbert's abuse, Pluto happily follows Mickey's tracks to where he finds the lonely mouse sitting in front of a fire along with a snow sculpture of Pluto.
+Pluto burrows through the snow and pops his head out the top of the sculpture, surprising Mickey.
 The two friends happily share the pig family's roasted chicken for a Christmas dinner upon reuniting.